 I’m excited about this, but everyone knows that dual-cameras on smartphones was never Apple’s original idea.
 Apple is doing it in a different way with the 2x telephoto lens but I’ve been shooting images with (fake) shallow depth of field with my Huawei Honor 6 Plus since last year.

 Am I upgrading to the new iPhone 7 Plus?

-Before the iPhone 7, I was considering getting Huawei P9 (also with dual-camera setup) to replace my ageing Honor 6 Plus.
-The iPhone 7 doesn’t really blow me away in terms of features and I might as well stick with my 6s Plus till next year.
+Before the iPhone 7, I was considering getting Huawei P9 (also with dual-camera setup) to replace my aging Honor 6 Plus.
+The iPhone 7 doesn’t really blow me away in terms of features and I might as well stick with my 6s Plus until next year.
 I’m not sure I want to do without the earphone jack right now (even though we all eventually would as other OEMs follow suit), neither do I want to pay an extra $159 for AirPods nor another $40 for a dongle that lets me use the charger and wired EarPods at a time.

 The presence of those two 12MP cameras at the back is the only feature on this device that might eventually win me over.

 After using a couple of iPads and 4 different iPhone models over the last 5 years, my love-hate relationship with Apple continues.